 Our thanks go to the Better Derbyshire Dales Fund and the Woodland Trust for the funding and tree saplings to enable this to happen.

-We have a small team working on the development of a Baslow natural history booklet on the lines of the Baslow History Group booklets, to celebrate the great diversity of flowers, trees, birds and animals that can be seen in our village.
+In 2025 a small team worked on the development of a Baslow natural history booklet to celebrate the great diversity of flowers, trees, birds and animals that can be seen in our village.
+The booklet is now complete and published, containing 220 pages of fascinating info on the birds, flowers, insects and wildlife of the Baslow area.

 One of the things that we can all do to assist nature and improve bio-diversity, is to encourage wildlife in our gardens.
 There is lots of great advice available on the Internet to help us do this, here are just a few examples: